Christopher Del Rosario Christopher Del Rosario

-The return to blogging by Christopher Del Rosario
+The return to blogging

 It’s been a min and by a min, I mean It’s been over a year since i posted anything on this blog but i needed to solve an issue that i was facing when i wanted to post some new photos.
 My First thought was probably the same as what most people would default to, Social Media.
 Instagram, Facebook, Twitter.
 Whatever else is out there that I don’t even know about yet.
 None of them really offered what i wanted to do and so here we are.
 A blog that i could write up some thoughts along side of posting photographs i’ve recently made.